misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 	returns true if the result document is requested to contain a certain branch of XSAMS, specified by the **org.vamdc.dictionary.Requestable** name.

-	This method should be called in all builders to verify if a certain branch should be built.
+	This method should be called in all builders to verify if a certain branch should be built, before even executing or mapping the queries.

 	The behaviour of the keywords is described in the VAMDC Dictionary documentation [VAMDCDict]_, the section **Requestables**